mahdi-darvish/Comparative-Analysis-of-ConvNet-Architecture-on-Bird-Species-Dataset/README.md

 ### 5. MobileNet - 2017

-MobileNets are built on depthwise seperable convolution layers.Each depthwise seperable convolution layer consists of a depthwise convolution and a pointwise convolution.Counting depthwise and pointwise convolutions as seperate layers, a MobileNet has 28 layers.A standard MobileNet has 4.2 million parameters which can be further reduced by tuning the width multiplier hyperparameter appropriately.
+MobileNets are built on depthwise separable convolution layers.Each depthwise separable convolution layer consists of a depthwise convolution and a pointwise convolution.
+Counting depthwise and pointwise convolutions as separate layers, a MobileNet has 28 layers.
+A standard MobileNet has 4.2 million parameters which can be further reduced by tuning the width multiplier hyperparameter appropriately.
 The size of the input image is 224 × 224 × 3.

 The detailed architecture of a MobileNet is given below :